The Brady Bunch: The Real Brady Bros: Podcast

 In January 2022, Christopher Knight and Barry Williams published their new podcast The Real Brady Bros.
 The weekly podcast recaps episodes of The Brady Bunch.
 Eve Plumb, Susan Olsen and Mike Lookinland have guested to discuss episodes in which they have featured.

-Unmade revival
+Unmade revivals

 In October 2024, during a heated Presidential election cycle, Susan Olsen claimed on a political podcast that due to her right-wing political views, in 2022, a planned Brady Bunch revival, which would have picked up with the Brady Bunch children as adults, was cancelled.
 Olsen alleged that Lloyd J. Schwartz questioned her about her political views, and due to her behavior, the project died in early stages and it was unclear whether even a script had been written.
 Reportedly, in the series, Cindy was going to be a libertarian podcaster.
 According to Olsen, the project was "dead in the water".

+Pop culture historian Kimberly Potts wrote in her 2019 book "The Way We All Became The Brady Bunch" that in the 2010s, CBS had plans of a revival featuring a widowed Carol in her 80s, who would have ended up marrying one of Greg's friends.
+Florence Henderson was reportedly warm to the idea, but it never came to fruition with her passing in 2016.